Dec 6th, 2019

 When should I go?

 The lodge operates from mid-July through September.
-July offers the best pike fishing and consistent dry fly fishing for trout and grayling.
+July offers consistent dry fly fishing for trout and grayling the best pike fishing.
 August offers more diversity as the sockeye begin to spawn in many small streams around the interconnected lake system.
 September offers the best numbers of char along with the largest and healthiest rainbow trout of the season.

 Where do they fish?

 The lodge fishes the many tributaries of the interconnected lake system within the Wood Tikchik State Park.
 They can access numerous under the radar small streams and larger thoroughfares including the renowned Agulapak, Wood and the Peace Rivers.

 This is a great venue for all anglers, beginner and advanced, young and old.
 The facility is very simple and modest, so we like to say its a lodge with just the right amount of roughing it.

 What are the accommodations and meals like?